Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 :::tip Upgrading your first project

-If you have multiple dbt projects you want to upgrade to <Constant name="fusion" /> , start with smaller, newer, or more familiar projects first.
+Start with smaller, newer, or more familiar projects first.
 This makes it easier to identify and troubleshoot any issues before upgrading larger, more complex projects.

 :::